 In our San Francisco office, the Immigration Center for Women and Children provides Legal Orientation Program for Custodians (LOPC) of Unaccompanied Alien Children who are in, or released from, custody of ORR.
 As part of the reunification process, in order for the child to be released from custody of ORR, many of these custodians have been fingerprinted in the Women’s Building where ICWC’s office is located.
 Our orientations are intended to inform the children’s custodians of their responsibilities in ensuring the child’s appearance at all immigration proceedings, as well as protecting the child from mistreatment, exploitation, and trafficking, as provided under the Trafficking Victims Protection Reauthorization Act of 2009.

-The orientations describe the immigration and removal process, including the fact that there are no ICE officials at the San Francisco Immigration Court with authority to detain immigrants without legal documentation.
+The orientations describe the immigration and removal process.
 We also review resources available to custodians to ensure that their children are not exploited or mistreated, and we explain the main types of immigration relief available to children.

 After the orientations, ICWC staff provide legal screenings to any child who wants one, or to the custodian of children who are not present at the orientation.
 We provide referrals to agencies with resources to provide legal services at low or no cost.

 Immigration court proceedings

 Immigration benefits for which children may be eligible

 How to locate immigration attorneys

 We also conduct free immigration consultations for UACs after the custodian has attended an orientation.
 If you are a custodian who has already attended an orientation and would like a free immigration consultation for the child by phone, please call ICWC at 415-861-1449.

 In efforts to combat exploitation and abuse, ICWC has gathered information on resources for children in the Bay Area in a resource guide, based on a similar guide created by Catholic Charities of New York City.